-One thing you should be aware of is that Stripe's payouts are slower than average.
 Once you begin accepting credit card payments using Stripe, you must wait seven to 10 days for the company to transfer the money from your transactions into your bank account.
 After this initial payout, your funds are transferred on a rolling schedule of either two or seven days.
-Most businesses are on the two-day schedule, but if Stripe considers your business to be a higher risk, you’re on the seven-day schedule.
-If your cash flow is often tight and you need to receive your money faster, you might want to consider a different processor, as most deposit your funds within two days and some, such as PayPal and Square, offer instant transfers for an additional fee.
+Most businesses are on the two-day schedule – which is an average amount of time – but if Stripe considers your business to be a higher risk, you’re on the seven-day schedule.
+If your cash flow is often tight and you need to receive your money faster, you might want to consider a different processor, as many offer next-day deposits and some, such as PayPal and Square, offer instant transfers for an additional fee.

 Stripe Payments offers its services on a pay-as-you-go basis, so you can close your account at any time without incurring expensive early termination fees.
 Instead of signing a multiyear contract, you accept a service agreement that you can read in full on the company’s website.
 As with all payment processing companies, you want to take the time to read this document before signing up with the company to make sure it’s a good fit for your business and you understand what you’re agreeing to.

 If you have some coding skills, you can use Stripe’s prebuilt UI elements – input fields and buttons – to create a customized checkout form that complements the look and feel of your website.
-As with Checkout, Stripe takes care of the heavy back-end coding – all you’re doing is customizing the look and format of the checkout form.
+As with Checkout, Elements is PCI compliant, and Stripe takes care of the heavy back-end coding – all you’re doing is customizing the look and format of the checkout form.

 This API allows you to create a customized solution for recurring payments and subscription billing.
 You can decide how to charge customers, such as a flat recurring fee or a charge based on product usage or tiers.
 You can choose how frequently you bill your customers and offer discounts and trial periods.